dearimgui/dear_bindings/docs/Readme.md

   --nopassingstructsbyvalue
+                        Convert any by-value struct arguments to pointers (for other language bindings) --generateunformattedfunctions
+                        Generate unformatted variants of format string
+                        supporting functions
+  --generateexplodedvarargsfunctions
-                        Convert any by-value struct arguments to pointers (for other language bindings) --backend             Indicates that the header being processed is a backend header (experimental) --imgui-include-dir IMGUI_INCLUDE_DIR
+                        Generate variants of variadic function with an explicit arguments list (for bindings to language without variadic function support) --backend             Indicates that the header being processed is a backend header (experimental) --imgui-include-dir IMGUI_INCLUDE_DIR